buzzie71/MaskOfFutures/README.md

 Undead horse spawning and taming
 ===

 Zombie and skeleton horses can be spawned in using `/zhorse [ownername]` and `/shorse [ownername]`, respectively.
-An owner can be included as an argument to spawn in a tamed horse; absence of arguments will spawn in an untamed horse.
+An owner can be included as an argument to spawn in a tamed horse; absence of arguments will tame the horse to the command runner.

 Untamed undead horses can be tamed with `/tame` and right-clicking on the horse - this will fail if the horse is not undead or the horse is already tamed.
 Additionally, undead horses can be tamed to someone other than the player running the command with '/tame (name)'.